FourierIndustries-LLP/HomePage/3dpservice.md

             <header class="major">
                 <h2>3D Printing Service in Singapore</h2>
             </header>
-            <p><strong>We provide one of the cheapest and most cost effective 3D printing services in Singapore</strong>, catering to the West side (Choa Chu Kang and surrounding areas).
+            <p><strong>We provide one of the cheapest and most cost effective 3D printing services in Singapore</strong>, providing quality prints in a large variety of colours (and even multicolour printing in the same model!).
 We also have a special discounted pricing scheme available for SUTD students, please contact us directly for the pricing.</p>
             <h3>Benefits</h3>
             <p>Here are some of the benefits when you order from us:</p>
             <ol>
                 <li>No minimum order!</li>
                 <li>Rush order available at no extra cost!
 (Subject to availability of printers)</li>
 				<li>Fast lead times: Regular order lead time is 2-3 days, rush order lead time is 1-2 days depending on printing time</li>
-                <li>Fully transparent pricing: we only count by per gram of filament, no per-hour costs</li>
+                <li>Transparent pricing: we only count by per gram of filament, no per-hour costs</li>
             </ol>
             <h3>Pricing Guides</h3>
             <div class="row 200%">